B. P. Koirala Institute of Health Sciences

+Facts about BPKIHS

+This health institute has been very well known amongst Nepalese people due to its health facilities and infracture itself, especially during the 1980s and 1990s. this institute is famous for what it has become.
+Most of the doctors who work here day and night.
+The buildings are in such condition that a sick person would get well.

 History

-Established, the Institute became an Autonomous Health Sciences University on October 28, 1998.

-The Institute was established on January 18, 1993.

-The Institute was named after the late former Prime Minister of Nepal Bishweshwar Prasad Koirala.
+Established in January 18, 1993, the institute was named after the late former Prime Minister of Nepal Bishweshwar Prasad Koirala.
+The institute became an Autonomous Health Sciences University on October 28, 1998.
 The Institute took over the management of the 150-bed Eastern Regional Hospital, a Public Hospital, in 1993.
 The University raised the number of beds to 700 and added a coronary care unit and intensive care unit facilities, as well as a critical care area, and observational beds.
 MRI, CT-scan, emergency laboratory, C-arm, mobile X-ray are among the facilities.
 A sterilization section and operation theatres with recovery room facilities were also added.

 The Bachelor of Medicine, Bachelor of Surgery (MBBS) programme of BPKIHS started in 1993 with the course duration of 4.5 years.
 It is listed in the World Directory of Medical Schools, and the MBBS qualification is recognized by the Medical Council of India.

 and was transformed into an Autonomous Health Sciences University in 1998.
 In 2010, the foundation stone was laid for a new college block, funded by the Government of India.